 Could you imagine astronomers declassifying Pluto from planet to a dwarf planet without any justification, except political groupthink?1 They would be laughed out of the room, yet people take these non-scientific psychiatrists as a scientific authority.

 To get a personality diagnosis, there is a much longer list of symptoms than listed here.
-A good chunk of them has to be present, persistently.
-Just because someone fears being abandoned, for example, does not mean that they have borderline or dependant personality disorder.
-It might just mean that they are lonely a lot and dislike it, or have abandoment PTSD
+A good chunk of them has to be persistent.
+Just because someone fears being abandoned, for example, does not mean that they have borderline or dependent personality disorder.
+It might just mean that they are lonely a lot and dislike it, or have abandonment PTSD

 Cluster A disorders: